jhordyess/resistor-color-code/README.md

 # resistor-color-code

 Some tools to read the resistor color code, are still under production.
-It's in Spanish yet.

 Using: